ChatKitty/chatkitty-api-docs/source/android/index.html.md

 ### Private Channel
 Users can only join private channels via invites from an existing channel member.
 ChatKitty persists messages sent in private channels by default but this behaviour can be configured.

+### Direct Channel
+Direct channels let users have private conversations between **up to 9** other users.
+New users cannot be added to a direct channel and there can only exist one direct channel between a set of users.

 ## Get channels
 > Get channels accessible by the current user